xigxog/kubefox/docs/quickstart.md

 ## Promote

-Finally, publish the new version of the App, release it to the `qa` VirtualEnvironment, and then promote version `v1` to the `prod` VirtualEnvironment.
-Stricter policies of the `prod` VirtualEnvironment require the Release to be stable.
+Finally, publish the new version of the App, release it to the `qa` Virtual Environments, and then promote version `v1` to the `prod` Virtual Environments.
+Stricter policies of the `prod` Virtual Environments require the Release to be stable.
 To achieve this, the Operator creates a ReleaseManifest when it activates the Release.
-A ReleaseManifest is an immutable snapshot of all constituents of the Release; the Environment, VirtualEnvironment, Adapters, and AppDeployments.
+A ReleaseManifest is an immutable snapshot of all constituents of the Release; the Environment, Virtual Environments, Adapters, and AppDeployments.
 This ensures any changes made to these resources after the Release is activated do not affect the Release.

 Release the new version to `qa` and promote `v1` to `prod`.